 Rare’s Blast Corps hit the N64 scene in March of 1997, was translated into late ’97 in England, so we’ll have picked this quirky gem up this time around 1998.
 Neat, huh?
-It was one of Rare’s first on the N64, prior to the British developer hitting the stratosphere with Goldeneye 007 in late ’97.
+It was one of Rare’s first on the N64, prior to the British developer hitting the stratosphere with Goldeneye 007 in late 1997.

 As such, Blast Corps was quickly dwarfed by the N64’s smash hit, but what you still have here, all these years on, is a weird game about destroying everything in the path of an out-of-control nuclear warhead on a truck.
 Nice, yeah?
-Cue a load of weird and wonderful vehicles, a heck of a lot of demolition, and you have yourself a N64 cult classic.
+Cue a load of weird and wonderful vehicles, a heck of a lot of demolition, and you have yourself an N64 cult classic.
 Hurray!

 It’s a single player title (going against the grain of four player options the N64 delighted millions with) and you’re there heading up the Blast Corps demolition company to stop TWO runaway nuclear missile carriers from blowing up and killing everyone.
-Nice!